dfinity/interface-spec/spec/index.md

 This request type can *also* be used to call a query method (but not a composite query method).
 A user may choose to go this way, instead of via the faster and cheaper [Request: Query call](#http-query) below, if they want to get a *certified* response.
 Note that the canister state will not be changed by sending a call request type for a query method (except for cycle balance change due to message execution).

 ### Request: Sync Call {#http-sync-call}
-A synchronous update call, or "call and await", is a type of update [call](#http-call) where the replica will wait with replying to the user until the call has been processed and the result has been added to the replicated state.
-This means the user will receive a certified result of the call, and thus __do not need to poll__ [`read_state`](#http-read-state) to determine the status of the call.
+A synchronous update call, or "call and await", is a type of update [call](#http-call) where the replica will wait with replying to the user until the call has been processed and the result has been added to the certified state.
+This means the user will receive a certified result of the call, and thus __does not need to poll__ (using [`read_state`](#http-read-state) requests) to determine the status of the call.
 In order to make a synchronous update call to a canister, the user makes a POST request to `/api/v2/canister/<effective_canister_id>/sync_call`.
 The request body consists of an authentication envelope with a `content` map with the following fields:

 -   `request_type` (`text`): Always `sync-call`